 Kyoto was established in 794 as the capital and over the next 1,000 years developed into a historical and cultural city.
 Kyoto has managed to preserve its history and culture and has become known as the cultural capital of Japan, both at home and abroad.
 Kyoto has not limited itself to the old; it continues to make efforts in developing new art, culture and traditions.
 This combination of the old and new, and the artistic atmosphere of Kyoto, is in sharp contrast to other cities in Japan.

 Many traditional industries such as Nishijin-ori, which originated in Kyoto, are still kept in accordance with tradition, while high-tech industries have been established in recent years.

-The average monthly living cost in Kyoto is estimated at about \150,000, including rent.
-Therefore, approximately \1,800,000 will be needed for to stay in Japan for one year.
-Applicants should keep this in mind when making plans for study in Japan.
+The average monthly living cost in Kyoto is estimated at about 150,000 yen, including rent.
+Therefore, approximately 1,800,000 yen will be needed to stay in Japan for one year.
+Please plan your living funds in advance.

 This insurance covers medical costs paid for the treatment of injuries sustained in class or during extra-curricular activities.

-Students holding a College Student visa are allowed by the Japanese Government to engage in a part-time job on condition that the working hours should not exceed 28 hours a week by permission of the Immigration Bureau.
+Students holding a Student Visa are allowed by the Japanese Government to engage in a part-time job on condition that the working hours should not exceed 28 hours a week by permission of the Immigration Bureau.
 However, students are not granted absences from classes to attend part-time jobs.